 Motherhood is hard, and introverted motherhood is uniquely challenging.
 We need close friends to process our feelings with, pull each other out of slumps, support us through the difficult seasons, and even just keep us company when we don’t feel much like talking but could use the steady presence of a friend.

-If you’re echoing what Lisa, Amy, and Alex shared above, I’d love to send you my new, free, 12-minute video:
+If you’re echoing what Lisa, Amy, and Alex shared above, I’d love to send you my free video: